popwar/CustomerService/README.md

 Download the source code, then cd into the project folder.
 Run "mvn clean package".
 Finally run "java -jar ".

-## API Contract Definition (Swagger config has been added but, it is being blocked by Oauth2.
+## API Contract Definition (Swagger config has been added,  but it is blocked by Oauth2.
 Currently, working on that)

 ### 1. Get token: